-Although real estate syndication has been around for decades, until recently and before the advent of crowdfunding, syndicated investments were difficult for individual investors to access.
+Real estate syndication has been around for decades.
+However, before the advent of crowdfunding, syndicated investments were difficult for individual investors to access.
 Only ultra high net worth investors or institutional investors with hundreds of millions, if not billions in capital could partake and profit.

-Real estate crowdfunding companies like Fundrise (for non-accredited investors) and RealtyMogul (mainly for accredited investors), gives access to such mid market, commercial real estate deals that have provided above average real estate returns for decades.
+Now, real estate syndication is accessible to everyone.
+Two of the best real estate crowdfunding companies are Fundrise (for non-accredited investors) and CrowdStreet (mainly for accredited investors).
+They gives access to mid-market, commercial real estate deals that have provided above average real estate returns for decades.